Particular/Workshop.NServiceBus/exercises/02/README.md

 What changed?
 - Created a new endpoint, Sales
-- Start the Sales endpoint
+- Started the Sales endpoint
 - Moved the handler to the Sales endpoint
 - Send to the new Sales endpoint
 - Set multiple startup projects